-Upon arrival to our first campsite our staff of porters; will have the tents already pitched.
-They will provide you warm water in buckets so you may washed up; and rest after a little difficult but rewarding day in the Ausangate Trek & Rainbow Mountain.
+Upon arrival to our first campsite our porters will have the tents already pitched.
+They will provide you warm water in buckets so you may washed up and rest after a little difficult but rewarding day in the Ausangate Trek & Rainbow Mountain.
 At night let’s enjoy tea time with popcorn, hot chocolate, crackers and a delicious buffet dinner.

 - Hiking distance: 7.5 miles/12 km (7 – 8 hours)